 While we track the number of visitors to the Reference Room and the number of reference requests received, these are not our most important measures because in part they are beyond our control.
 For example, now that the federal census and other genealogical records are available on the Internet (at a cost) we have seen the number of reference visits decline during the past few years.
-Researchers in South Carolina no longer need to visit the Archives and History Center to access records, but can now do that from their home computer.
-As we are able to digitize records and make them available on the Internet we anticipate a decline in patrons in the Reference Room.
+Researchers in South Carolina no longer need to visit the Archives and History Center to access records but can now do that from their home computer.
+As we are able to digitize records and make them available on the Internet, we anticipate a decline in patrons in the Reference Room.
 We do not view this decline in researches in the Reference Room as entirely negative because our long-range goal is to make state records available to more individuals and access over the Internet is the most efficient method to do that.
 Nevertheless, communication with our archivists is important for researchers as is evident from the increase in queries received about our holdings (see 7.1b).
-It is, however, evident from our statistics and the comments we receive that the reduction of Reference Room hours has made access to our holdings more difficult and some times impossible for many citizens.
-(Compounding this situation has been the high cost of gasoline forcing many to curtail travel.)
-This situation is likely to improve in FY2008 as the Reference Room will be open Saturdays throughout the year.
+It is, however, evident from our statistics and the comments we receive that the elimination of night and weekend Reference Room hours in FY2002 has made access to our holdings more difficult and some times impossible for many citizens.
+Compounding this situation has been the high cost of gasoline forcing many to curtail travel.
+The restoration of Saturday hours in FY2008, made possible by a budget increase, helped to stabilize what had been a continuing slide in on-site use.